Leo-Falcon/cadive-guard/README.md

 ## License

-[Cadive Open License v1.0](LICENSE) — free to use, copy, modify, and distribute, including commercially.
-Not allowed: using this (as-is or modified) to build a competing agent-guarding product or service, reselling it under a new name, or rebranding a fork as an official Cadive release.
+[Cadive Open License v1.1](LICENSE) — free to use, copy, and modify for your own purposes, including commercially.
+Not allowed without Cadive's written consent: shipping the Software (as-is or modified) to a third party as part of any product or service you offer — related or unrelated to CADIVE — building a competing agent-guarding product, reselling it under a new name, or rebranding a fork as an official Cadive release.
 Violating those terms ends your license immediately and any further use is copyright infringement — see the LICENSE file for the full terms.

 The CADIVE backend (detection rules, safeguard catalog, and paid features) is closed source and not covered by this license.